Skip to main content

 Washington, D.C. -- Speaker Nancy Pelosi issued the following statement today in response to President Bush's remarks this afternoon at the Pentagon:

 "Earlier this month, Congress approved nearly a half trillion dollars for the Department of Defense.
 Just two weeks ago, House Democrats passed $50 billion in additional funding for our troops in Iraq and Afghanistan.
+We have provided every penny that is currently necessary to fund Defense Department operations in Iraq, Afghanistan, and around the world.

 Blog Post